 Approximately the same percentage of residents of Stockholm and Moscow - half - love to spend time on kitchen with family and children.
 But, at the same time, 15% of Muscovites are stressed at a joint cooking.
 Residents of Stockholm cares less for what says the figure - 3%.
 But gather for a common dinner table does not work as we would like, none of Muscovites or residents of the Swedish city.

-Equally confident presence in the kitchen experience 73% of respondents male and female in Stockholm.
-Moscow women have bypassed men in this, having reached the limit of 88%. shows researchEach 5-th and resident of the Russian capital, and the city of Stockholm (41%), feel ashamed of how much food they throw away, not wanting to feed on the remains of yesterday's lunch or dinner.
+The same confidence in being in the kitchen is felt by 73% of male and female respondents in Stockholm.
+Moscow women have surpassed men in this, reaching the limit of 88%.
+As shows researchEach 5-th and resident of the Russian capital, and the city of Stockholm (41%), feel ashamed of how much food they throw away, not wanting to feed on the remains of yesterday's lunch or dinner.
 Products produced at home, get 62% of the respondents from Moscow, in the most famous city in Sweden these "patriots" is much smaller - 39%.

 The study contained a question about the habits on the proper distribution of debris.
 As expected, more attentive to this concern in Stockholm - 73%, while in Moscow - just 11%.

 Fun study, is not it?
 Perhaps too stereotypical, but in spite of this, it shows a complete picture of the "kitchen" habits residents of two large modern cities.